atait/kicad-python/docs/source/getting_started/macos_workaround.md

-# MacOS/v7 Bug Workaround
+# MacOS and Windows python Workaround

-`pcbnew.py` from KiCad v7 does not import on MacOS because its Mach-O file uses @executable_path instead of relative linker paths.
+`pcbnew.py` from KiCad v7+ does not import on MacOS because its Mach-O file uses @executable_path instead of relative linker paths.
+On Windows, it gives unspecified DLL error.
 Everything works fine when inside the GUI, but not outside in headless mode.
 The workaround for now is to use KiCad's bundled `python3` executable and then give it a short name: `kipython`.

 ## KiCad's builtin python
 ### Symlinking (one time)
 Run the usual setup `python -m kigadgets`, it will detect if you need this workaround and take care of it.

-What is happening is effectively this
+**On MacOS**, it will make the symlink for you, effectively this command
 ```bash
 ln -s "/Applications/KiCad/KiCad.app/Contents/Frameworks/Python.framework/Versions/Current/bin/python3" /usr/local/bin/kipython
 ```